Updated for Patch 2.8

 Itto Triple Geo

-A team comprising of Itto as the Geo main DPS, Albedo as an off-field sub-DPS, and Gorou to buff Albedo and Itto’s damage.
+A team comprising of Itto as the Geo on-field DPS, Albedo as an off-field DPS, and Gorou to buff Albedo and Itto’s damage.
 Both Albedo and Gorou act as batteries for Itto.
 Having 3 Geo units in the team allows it to take advantage of Geo resonance and all of Gorou’s fantastic buffs.
 If you own C6 Thoma, he can buff Itto’s charged and normal attacks, further boosting damage.

 I hope this guide was useful!
 If you have feedback to give or questions to ask, contact me on Discord (Raven#9205).
 This guide will be updated regularly as new content comes out to keep it up to date.